branch14/gentle/README.md

 ## Acknowledgments

-gentle is mainly inspired and in almost every other way influenced by Christophe Grand's Enlive (implemented in Clojure).
-And it has to be
-said: Not only Enlive but also Clojure are awesome.
+gentle is mainly inspired Christophe Grand's Enlive (implemented in Clojure).
+And it has to be said: Not only Enlive but also Clojure are awesome.

 ## gentle on Rails